 FIDIC, the International Federation of Consulting Engineers, decided in early-2014 to launch a pilot programme to establish the FIDIC Certified Consulting Engineer (FCCE) certification in China.
 The certification requires prequisites such as an engineering-related degree, passing a two-day assessment examination and an interview.

 Training courses covering the FIDIC body of knowledge that will be assessed were offered, starting on 7 November 2014.
 A series of two-day courses over 15 days covering FIDIC contracts and business practice are given by FIDIC internationally accredited trainers in English, with Chinese trainers assisting as part of a mentoring process for national accreditation as trainers.
-A second cycle of courses started in 2016 and a third cycle started in August 2017 and is due to end in July 2018, possibly with the organisation of the third assessment exam in August 2018, although this has to be confirmed.
+A second cycle of courses started in 2016 and a third cycle started in August 2017 and is due to end in July 2018, possibly with the organisation of the third assessment exam in mid-2019 once a FIDIC representative office has been established in China..

 The second training session of the third cycle started on 2 July 2018 in Guangzhou, China.
-This was the 10th training session, and the CNAEC FCCE Accredited Trainers were Dr. Ma Yinghua, Qi Guangfeng, Dr. Hu Zhangxi, and Tian Ye in addition the the IATs
+This was the 10th training session, and the CNAEC FCCE Accredited Trainers were Dr. Ma Yinghua, Qi Guangfeng, Dr. Hu Zhangxi, and Tian Ye in addition to the IATs.

 Peter Boswell gives the Envonmental Management and Quality Management modules assisted by other FIDIC International Accredited trainers and Mandarin-speaking trainers who were assessed as trainers for the China FCCE training programme.